 Over 95% of vehicles sold are locally produced.

 Best selling Brands

-As far as regard the competitive landscape, 83.5% of 2018 sales were concentrated in the hands of four local brands, Kenton, Star, Taiga and Leopard.
+As far as regard the competitive landscape, 59.7% of 2019 sales were concentrated in the hands of three brands, Kenton, Star and Taiga.

-In third place Taiga and in fourth Leopard.
+In third place Taiga followed by Head-Board, Leopard, Honda and Yamaha.

-The premium segment is still small, with not all brands represented in the market, and BMW as leader, ahead of KTM.
+The premium segment is still small, with not all brands represented in the market, and BMW as leader, ahead of Harley-Davidson and KTM.